FPU Lesson 6: Dave Ramsey’s Insurance Advice

-This is my 6th week reviewing the Financial Peace Flex online course.
+This review covers the 6th lesson in Dave Ramsey’s Financial Peace University Flex online course.

 I learned a lot going through this series on my own.
 Each video provides a worksheet to help you follow along and take notes, and each session has a checklist so you can stay on track with the program.